witchard/goscr/README.md

 `goscr` also works with a shebang (`#!`), see [example.goscr](example.goscr).

+## Environment variables

+The following variables affect how goscr functions:
+* `GOSCR_PATH` - Sets where compiled programs are storred
+* `GOSCR_CLEANUP` - Sets the number of days old a program must be before it is automatically cleaned up

 ## To do

 This project has only just started... we still need to: